FAQs

 How Do You Help a Loved One with BPD?

-Reassure them that you love them.
+Reassure and validate them when you can.
 Have patience.
-Learn all you can about borderline personality disorder and the many BPD triggers & symptoms.
+Learn about borderline personality disorder and the many BPD triggers & symptoms.

 What Not to Do with BPD?